 Today, Whitslaid Tower is badly overgrown by vegetation, but there is plenty to see.
 Compared to some towers, it isn’t particularly large, but it certainly has presence.
 Up close, the thickness of its walls and overall scale of the structure indicate that this was once an impressive defensive home for an important family.

-The tower is a simple oblong, measuring some 7.6 metres by 5.1 metres with walls averaging 2.1 metres in thickness, built in rubble masonry.
+The tower is a simple oblong, and when complete, it measured 12 by 9.5 metres with walls averaging 2.1 metres in thickness, built in rubble masonry.
 The north wall has collapsed, revealing the barrel-vaulted basement.
-The main entrance to the tower was at the north end of the east wall, giving direct access to the vaulted basement with light coming from a narrow opening in the south wall.
+The main entrance was at the north end of the east wall, giving direct access to the vaulted basement with light coming from a narrow opening in the south wall.

 The hall occupied the first floor, and was the main living space of the tower.
 Its ruinous state means almost no identifiable features remain.
 Archaeological evidence suggests the hall had windows facing west, south, and possibly north, though only the western window survives in fragmentary form.
 The main sleeping areas were situated above the hall, but this floor has now gone.